 The foundation of your inbound marketing funnel are your website visitors.
 Without traffic on your website, there is no one to convert.

-A Lead becomes an MQL -stands for Marketing Qualified Lead- when he has engaged with your content.
-For example, after having consulted a few of your articles, he downloaded a white paper or signed up to your newsletter.
+A lead becomes an MQL when he/she has engaged with your content.
+For example, after reading a few of your articles, the lead downloads a white paper or signs up to your newsletter.

-Monitor the conversion rates behind each articles to identify best performers and clarify user intent.
-From their you can have a smart system that automatically “upgrades” to MQL the leads most likely to be qualified.
+Monitor the conversion rates behind each article to identify best performers and clarify user intent.
+From there you can have a smart system that automatically “upgrades” the leads most likely to be qualified to MQL.

-Marketing Qualified Leads (MQL), become Sales Qualified Leads (SQL) when they have been qualified by more than just their behavior on your website.
+MQLs becomes SQLs when they have been qualified by more than just their behavior on your website.

-The stage from MQL to SQL is the qualification by the Business Development team, and in that scenario there is also a stage from SQL to Prospect, the “additional” qualification, this time by the Sales Representative.
+The stage from MQL to SQL is the qualification by the business development team.
+In that scenario there is also a stage from SQL to prospect, the “additional” qualification which is qualified this time by the sales representative.